 Protect outdoor blossom from frost by draping hessian over the trees at night, removing this by day to allow pollinating insects to work.
 Assist pollination under glass by hand.
 Remove the blossom the first season.

 Fruit forms both on young wood and old spurs.
 Maintain a proportion of each.
 Shorten the leaders by half to two-thirds after planting, laterals to a few inches.
 Subsequently, shorten the leaders annually by one-third.
 Tie in one healthy shoot per 25cm (loin) of main branch, remove ill-placed and upright growing shoots and pinch back the rest to four leaves from mid-June onwards.

 Thin the crop when the set is heavy, first at pea size to one fruitlet per cluster then again after stoning, and when the natural drop is over, to 8-13cm (3-5in) apart.
 Test for stoning by pressing a pin into a few fruitlets.

-Defer picking until the apricots are well coloured, ripe and part readily from the spurs without tearing.
+Defer picking until the apricots are well colored, ripe and part readily from the spurs without tearing.

 Apricots are subject to silver leaf, bacterial canker and brown rot diseases, but are unaffected by peach leaf curl.
 Aphids, wasps and flies are the main pests.